bfanger/svelte-preprocess-react/docs/architecture.md

 </App>
 ```

-and react needs to think the tree is
+and React needs to act as if the tree is:

 ```jsx
 <react:ReduxProvider value={store}>